 Responsible for reviewing principal risks and overseeing the adequacy and effectiveness of the risk management system for the PETRONAS Group, including climate-related risks and mitigations.
 The RC also reviews and recommends to the Board the appropriate corporate governance policies and procedures in accordance with good governance standards and best practices.

-- For more information about the AC please refer to page 197. - For more information about the RC. please refer to page 198.
++ For more information about the RC, please refer to page 198.

 President and Group Chief Executive Officer (CEO)

 Executive Leadership Team